Table of Contents

 3. Indiana Boat Bill of Sale

 The same state-issued form is offered on the BMV website for vessel sales transactions.
-Again, you have the option to draft your own or use one of the samples offered online.
+Again, you have the option to create your own boat bill of sale instead.
 As stated above, all bills of sale should list the following: